Cessnock Surrounds

 How significant are single-person households?

-Single-person households represent 19.1% of all households in the Cessnock Surrounds SA2, similar to the regional average of 23.9%.
+Single-person households represent 19.1% of all households in the Cessnock Surrounds SA2, notably lower than the regional average of 27.9%.
 This affects demand for smaller dwellings and single-person accommodation.

 Are shared living arrangements common?